HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/sprint_reporting_dashboard.md

 Some options to consider include:

+1. S3 bucket (or database connection) + Jupyter notebook
-1. Analytics API + separate dashboard UI
+2. Analytics API + separate dashboard UI
-2. Custom dashboard application (e.g. Plotly Dash or R Shiny app)
+3. Custom dashboard application (e.g. Plotly Dash or R Shiny app)
-3. Open source dashboard solution (e.g. Metabase or Redash)
+4. Open source dashboard solution (e.g. Metabase or Redash)
-4. Software as a Service (SaaS) dashboard solutions (e.g. PowerBI or Tableau)
+5. Software as a Service (SaaS) dashboard solutions (e.g. PowerBI or Tableau)

 The criteria that should inform this decision include:

-- Can members of the public access a dashboard without a login?
+- How will members of the public access this dashboard? **Note:** This a core requirement for this deliverable.
 - How much control do we have over the look and feel of the dashboard?
 - How easy is it to add new charts and metrics?
 - Can users can export or download the data behind a given dashboard?